Interactive and Hybrid Imitation Learning: Provably Beating Behavior Cloning: Hybrid Imitation Learning: Combining Offline Trajectory-wise and Interactive State-wise Annotations

 \item Recoverable state $\mathbf{B'} = \cbr{ \mathbf{b'} }$: Not knowing how to act in $\mathbf{b'}$ will result in the agent getting trapped in $\mathbf{b'}$ for the episode.

 \end{itemize}

-We now briefly justify each algorithm’s performance as stated in Theorem~\ref{thm:tabular-ex}.
-(1) BC only observes expert actions in $\mathbf{E}$ and $\mathbf{E'}$, but never in $\mathbf{b'}$.
+We now briefly justify each algorithm’s learning performance as stated in Theorem~\ref{thm:tabular-ex}.
+First, BC only observes expert actions in $\mathbf{E}$ and $\mathbf{E'}$, but never in $\mathbf{b'}$.
 As a result, near-expert performance at test time requires high coverage over $\mathbf{E'}$; otherwise, BC's trained policy will likely incur compounding errors and get trapped in $\mathbf{b}'$.
-(2) \StateDagger suffers from a cold-start problem: early policies fail to explore $\mathbf{E}$ efficiently, and incorrect actions can cause transitions into $\mathbf{b}$.
+Second, \StateDagger suffers from a cold-start problem: early policies fail to explore $\mathbf{E}$ efficiently, and incorrect actions can cause transitions into $\mathbf{b}$.
 Consequently, coverage over $\mathbf{E}$ grows slowly, and the policy may still fail on unannotated states in $\mathbf{E}$ even with $\Omega(HS)$ queries.
-(3) \WarmStartDagger benefits from offline data that fully covers $\mathbf{E}$, and uses a small number of interactions to visit $\mathbf{b'}$ and query the expert, avoiding costly exploration in $\mathbf{E'}$ while matching expert performance.
+Lastly, \WarmStartDagger benefits from offline data that fully covers $\mathbf{E}$, and uses a small number of interactions to visit $\mathbf{b'}$ and query the expert, avoiding costly exploration in $\mathbf{E'}$ while matching expert performance.

 We also conduct a simulation of the aforementioned three algorithms in a variant of the above MDP with $N_0 = 200$, $N_1 = 1000$, $H = 100$, and $\beta = 0.08$, using another reward function that assigns a reward of 1 only when the agent visits the states in $\mathbf{E}$.
-Here, we let the online learning oracle $\alg$ optimize 0-1 loss, which is equivalent to minimizing log loss under a deterministic learner policy class and discrete actions.
+Here, we let the online learning oracle $\alg$ optimize 0-1 loss on the data seen so far, which is equivalent to minimizing log loss under a class of deterministic policies and discrete actions.
 Figure~\ref{fig:mdp_design} shows return and state coverage as functions of the number of expert annotations, averaged over 200 runs.